puchtuning/Python-Selenium-DockerFile/README.md

 # Python-Selenium-DockerFile
-Dockerfile for Selenium tests with python
+Qwick and easy way to start Selenium testing with docker and python